seomago/eksctl-demo/README.md

 # How to Create and Manage AWS EKS clusters #
 # https://youtu.be/pNECqaxyewQ              #
 #############################################
+# Install the CLI from https://eksctl.io/introduction/#installation

 #########
 # Setup #
 #########

-# Install the CLI from https://eksctl.io/introduction/#installation

 export AWS_ACCESS_KEY_ID=[...]

 export AWS_SECRET_ACCESS_KEY=[...]

 export KUBECONFIG=$PWD/kubeconfig.yaml
+ls -l $HOME/.kube/config

 ###############################
 # How NOT to create a cluster #